terraform-google-modules/terraform-example-foundation/docs/upgrading_to_v3.0.md

 Before moving forward with adopting components of v3, please review the list of breaking changes below.
 You can find a list of all changes in the [Changelog]()

-**Note:** There is no in-place upgrade path from v2 to v3?
+**Note:** There is no in-place upgrade path from v2 to v3

-## Breaking Changes
+## Major Breaking Changes

 - Upgrade minimum required Terraform version to 1.3.0
+- Creating Remote State
+- Diferent Service Accoutns
+- Configure bring your own Service Account
+- 3-Networks split into two
+- 4-projects, infra pipeline not longer creating Docker Image

 - Other Critical features

 ## Steps to upgrade codebase

-In order to upgrade foundation's codebase you will need to merge newer changes from v3 into your local repository and then you run `terraform apply`.
+In order to upgrade foundation's codebase you will need to merge newer changes from v3 into your local repository and then run `terraform apply`.

 It is up to you to decide whether you update the whole project or some parts of it.
-However, newer features might require hole code blocks to be upgraded simultaneously.
+However, newer features might require entire code blocks to be upgraded simultaneously.
 This is why we highly recommend you review outputs from `terraform plan` before applying any changes.

 For this migration you will encounter two scenarios which we describe as following: